DominicTremblay/w8d3-kickoff/rails_react_setup.md

 - create a project folder and cd into the folder
 - type the following command:

-`rails new . --api --database=postgresql -T --no-rdoc --no-ri`
+`rails new backend --api --database=postgresql -T --no-rdoc --no-ri`

 - configure database in database.yml